noahgibbs/codefolio_octopress/source/_posts/2014-11-29-what-do-you-lose-by-not-using-chef.markdown

 if you just type a bunch of commands into your Vagrant server, you're always at the mercy of the VM going away.

 Or you can use Chef.
-And then it'll take awhile (about ten minutes for my Chef config), but you can always get a clean new VM matching your server pretty well.
+And then you can always get a clean new VM matching your server pretty well.

 With a test server, you can answer questions like, "will this work if I type it on the production server?"
 And you can do it without crashing